YthingLLC/quarterback/README.md

 Every command that modifies a configuration "object" tell you the order of the arguments in the command name itself. `username` expects a userid, and a new name.

 All configuration is fully interactive, and your current configuration on disk is left alone until you deliberately save it.
-    - However, there is no undo history.
-There is command history though, and "destructive" commands like the '\*name' commands display the old value.
+    - However, there is no built in undo history.
+There is command history though (limited to current configurator session), and "destructive" commands like the '\*name' commands display the old value.
       A command can be "undone" by running it again, but with the "old" value.

 If all of this is too bothersome for you to deal with configuration, that's fine.
 You can just edit yaml as well.
 I may add other "backings" for configuration, but I'm used to yaml...